techtraits/graphsom/README.md

 graphsom
 ===============

-graphsom is a metrics management system with the goal of providing flexible support for multiple metric systems and visualization backends for easily collecting and reporting metrics in erlang applications.
+graphsom is a flexible metrics management system for Erlang applications.
+It's main goal is for easier collection, management and reporting of metrics to multiple visualization backends.

 **[Getting started guide](https://github.com/techtraits/graphsom/wiki/Getting-Started-Guide)**